 - To the slow cooker - add the oatmeal, water and cinnamon.

-- Stir well and cook on low for no more than 8 hours.
+- Stir well and cook on low for 7-8 hours.

 - If you have a timer on your crock pot and you can set the start time - that would be great.
 That is in case you want to sleep in and don't want to overcook the oatmeal.

 - Double the recipe if you like!